THANK YOU FOR AN INCREDIBLE SEASON - WE CAN'T WAIT TO SEE YOU IN 2025

 After knocking on many doors, and with the help of other friendly and like-minded Armenians, this project was able to get off the ground.
 It shows how second-generation Armenian-Americans and descendants of genocide survivors, like myself, are able to raise awareness of the ongoing humanitarian crisis in Artsakh.
 This video was an example of civic involvement on local, national and international levels, with the goal of trying to further educate and spread knowledge to both Armenian and non-Armenian communities.
 All of this was inspired and made possible thanks to my stay at Camp Haiastan in 2022.
 Camp Haiastan is a place where Armenians scattered across the world can come together and connect with one another.
 Camp Haiastan motivated me to become a proactive member of Armenian-American society.

-This article was original published on The Armenian Weekly.
+This article was originally published on The Armenian Weekly.

 Giving